 One thing to remember when you’re hanging your yak is not to hang it from the grab loops, as this can be dangerous and can cause kayak hulls to warp under their own weight, which can affect the hull’s shape.

 Overhead storage, such as overhead pulley systems or other improper storage, can also be dangerous and less secure, so it’s better for personal safety to use storage locations that you’re easily and safely able to reach it to lift it on and off of the rack.

 Lock It Up!
 Keeping Your Kayak Safe

 When it comes to storing a kayak, you will want to make sure that it’s not only safe but also secure, no matter where or how you choose to store it – even if you keep your kayak hidden from view.
 Locks can work for either outdoor or indoor storage and can be looped through a drain plug on a sit-on-top kayak.

 For storing the kayak against a wall, either on its side or vertically, you should consider using straps to stop it from falling over and hurting anyone as well as getting damaged.
 However, remember to keep the straps tight but not overly tight, as this can cause too much pressure, which can then result in dents to the body of the yak.

 If you’re storing your kayak outdoors you will also want to think about how secure it is.
 Will it blow away in the wind?
 Is it safe from theft?

-There are various locks you can get for keeping your kayak safe, that will allow you to lock several kayaks together or lock it to a tree or other permanent structure, so that you know it’ll still be there when you get back to it.
+There are various locks you can get to keep your kayak safe from potential thieves, that will allow you to lock several kayaks together or lock it to a tree or other permanent structure, so that you know it’ll still be there when you get back to it.

 Video: Locking Up Your Kayak

-Now that you’ve learned about the different and best ways to store your kayak you will hopefully be able to get more life and more enjoyment out of your boat.
+Now that you’ve learned about the different and best ways to store your kayak indoors and outdoors you will hopefully be able to get more life and more enjoyment out of your boat.